cvieth/brematic/README.md

 | ------------ | ----------- | ----------------------------- | ------- |
 | Brennerstuhl | RCS1000N    | [Default](devices/default.md) | -       |
 | Pollin       | 2605        | [Default](devices/default.md) | -       |

+## Contributing

+I'm more than happy for any kind fo feedback!
+If you'd like to participate in this project, feel free to contact me.
+You can reach me directly either via [Twitter](https://twitter.com/evilop) or [E-Mail](mailto:christoph@vieth.me).

+More Details about Contributing can be found [here](devices/CONTRIBUTING.md).